MarcusNTuttle/reactnd-project-mobile-flashcards/README.md

 * start the development server with `yarn start`

 ## Tested
-This was tested on expo on both ios and the ios simulator.
+This was tested on [Expo](https://docs.expo.io/versions/latest/) on both iOS and the iOS simulator.
 I didn't test it on android.

 ## Create React Natve App